 Forbes has listed the PA profession and one of the top ten most promising jobs of 2015!

 This is such an exciting time for our students.

 Rotation #8 is underway for this class.
 This last prescribed rotation before their preceptorship might be an elective, or one of the required ones or it might even be international.
 This marks their last semester as a PA student.
 Their preceptorship can either be an additional elective or where they would like a job offer or already have received one – so many choices.
 Graduation, boards and a job are really on the horizon and are now a reality.
 This class will and have already impacted the lives of many people.

 Class of 2016:

-Tomorrow marks their first day of clinical rotations.
+Clinical rotations have begun.
 Thirty-five eager students embark upon clinical assignments throughout the state of AR.
 They are well prepared for this next step.
 Thursday evening a “white coat” ceremony was held to symbolically impress upon them the responsibility and honor they will now have as they enter this phase of their training.
 A prayer of blessing was offered over them (as many already have been said) as they now leave our constant watch.
 They too will impact many patient lives across the state of AR.

 Fall Information Session: